 - Work with management to discover the most serious vulnerabilities to the data center, e.g., outdated backup power systems.

-- Review history of data center outages and disruptions, and how they were handled.
+- Review the history of data center outages and disruptions and how they were handled.

 - Determine the maximum outage time management can accept if the data center is unavailable.